Dr David Parry

-My current role is as a fulltime researcher on a three-year project entitled ‘Writing Religious Conflict and Community in Exeter 1500–1750’ (ReConEx), funded by the Leverhulme Trust.
+Alongside my colleagues Professor Philip Schwyzer and Dr Niall Allsopp, I am currently engaged in undertaking a three-year project entitled ‘Writing Religious Conflict and Community in Exeter 1500–1750’ (ReConEx), funded by the Leverhulme Trust.
 As well as academic publication outputs, this project will involve public engagement initiatives such as public talks, an exhibition, and a guided tour of sites relating to Exeter's religious history.

 I contributed to Darkness Visible, a website introducing Milton’s Paradise Lost to first-time readers, and my article on ‘Milton’s Religious Context’ remains the top non-sponsored Google hit for ‘Milton and religion’.
 I am also open to invitations to speak to school, community and public audiences on topics relating to my academic work.

 Contribution to discipline

 I am the Reviews Editor for Bunyan Studies, journal of the International John Bunyan Society, and maintain the online bibliography of Bunyan-related publications on behalf of the Bunyan Society.

 I have served as a peer reviewer of book manuscripts for Ashgate and Routledge and of journal articles for the journals Tulsa Studies in Women’s Literature, Bunyan Studies, International Journal of the Classical Tradition, Problems of Literary Genres/Zagadnienia Rodzajów Literackich, and Studies in Church History.

 I have taught a variety of modules at all levels of the BA English course and at MA level.
 In my teaching, I seek to encourage students to combine a close reading of the details of particular texts with attention to the wider cultural patterns to which these texts contribute and the captivating conversations around perennial questions into which these texts invite us.